 Audience Question: With IMO 2020 coming into effect next year, are initiatives like this likely to improve sustainability in the maritime industry?

-Krzysztof: The maritime industry as a whole is responsible for about three percent of CO2 emissions.
-It equivocates to like fifth-largest economy… Maritime will have to put up regulations out there, though, as you did mention, it’s going to go with the pain.
+Krzysztof: The maritime industry as a whole is responsible for about 3% of CO2 emissions.
+It equivocates to like the fifth-largest economy.
+Maritime will have to put up regulations out there, though, as you did mention, it’s going to go with the pain.
 And, one of the ideas that is floating around and associations like IMO or even ESPO or IPH, is to put some tax burden on CO2 emissions.
-Though, I can absolutely guarantee and bet with everyone, that it will go together with an enormous backlash.
+Though, I can absolutely guarantee and bet with everyone that it will go together with an enormous backlash.

-Though ideas like that are really welcomed in very highly developed countries with a very good level of living, that in countries that are still struggling to get by, it’s going to be hard to tell someone in a still-developing economy… “Well you know what?
+Though ideas like that are really welcomed in very highly developed countries with a very good level of living, in countries that are still struggling to get by, it’s going to be hard to tell someone in a still-developing economy, “Well, you know what?
 You’re not going to eat chicken three times a week.
 You’re going to eat it once a week.
 But we’re going to share the burden together.
-Though we made the mess, but now all of us are going to clean it.”
+Though we made the mess, now all of us are going to clean it.”